Forex Brokers – How the $1 Billion EUR/CHF Flash Crash Happened

 How Forex Brokers Went Bankrupt Overnight

-The EUR/CHF crash of 2015 was one of the unforgettable events in the history of foreign exchange trading.
-The crash caused unprecedented slippage in Euro and Swiss Franc currency pairs, bankrupting many FX brokers and leaving a huge number of traders with negative balances.
-Trillion of dollars were wiped out from the financial markets within minutes of the crash.
+Forex Brokers around the world trembled when the EUR/CHF decoupled and precipitated the crash of 201, culminating into one of the most destructive episode in the history of foreign exchange trading.
+The crash caused unprecedented slippage in Euro and Swiss Franc currency pairs, bankrupting many Forex brokers and leaving a huge number of traders with negative balances.
+Trillion of dollars were wiped out from the financial markets within minutes of the EUR/CHF crash.
 The following Infographic briefly describes the causes, events, market reaction and aftermaths pertaining to the CHF crash.

 Copy and paste the code below to embed this infographic on your website

-Success in forex depends on a number of factors and not solely on the skill of a trader.
-A huge chunk of the success factor in forex has to do with the broker that the trader selects to handle his forex trading business.
+Success in forex depends on a number of factors and not solely on the skill of a trader, although taking forex trading lessons is a good start to having a good understanding of the markets, a huge chunk of the success factor in forex trading has to do with the broker that the trader selects to handle his forex trading business and developing a profitable forex trading strategy to use is just as important!

 |Broker||Info||Bonus||US Traders||Open Account|